 Though New Orleans looks good in the day, the city truly shines at night when the neon lights glow across Bourbon Street.
 Many establishments in the city stay open well after 2am, allowing you to embark on multiple adventures in one night.
 Whether you’re into rowdy nights, arcade games, cult classic movies, fried food, live music or sweeping views of the skyline, the Big Easy has it all.

 This divey, no-frills karaoke bar on Saint Claude Avenue stays open 24 hours a day.
 Offering a vast and varied collection of songs, Kajun’s Pub is the perfect place to climb up on an elevated stage and sing at the top of your lungs.
 As you wait for your song to come up, grab a cheap drink from the bar, warm up your vocal cords and sing along with the other patrons.
 Even if you’re only offered a record deal in your dreams, this could still be the place you make it.

 Experience New Orleans’s supposedly haunted history by joining one of the many guided tours around the French Quarter.
 You can take your pick between ghost tours, vampire tours and even haunted pub crawls where you’ll be treated to a delightful mix of both fact and fiction (who knows where the line is blurred?).
-Hosted by theatrical and knowledgeable guides, these tours will take you to some of the city’s oldest and spookiest locales.
-Some of these stories are so spooky that you might just get the urge to return to some of the places on your own – to see what you can see.
+Hosted by theatrical and knowledgeable guides, these tours will take you to some of the oldest and spookiest locales in the city.

 This quiet coffee shop in the trendy Freret neighborhood is a haven for nerds and literary types who don’t want a wild night out.
 New Orleans can provide for those looking for an early night as much as for a late one.
 It’s a peaceful place to read a book, sit back with your laptop or find a buddy and play a tabletop game such as Scrabble, chess or Dungeons and Dragons.